-c) Areas of candidate performance where improvements could be made

-Some examiners and visitors have expressed a degree of concern regarding the apparent clinical inexperience of some of the candidates taking the Final FRCA examination.
-In answering questions which form core elements of the stage 2 training curriculum, these candidates appear to have theoretical (book) knowledge without practical experience of the clinical situations in either a supervised or unsupervised capacity.
-This is clearly unsatisfactory and it is partly for this reason that the block on progression in training without possession of the Final FRCA has been put back to halfway through year 5.
+c) Areas of candidate performance where improvements could be made questions that form core elements of the stage 2 training curriculum, these candidates appear to have theoretical (book) knowledge without practical experience of the clinical situations in either a supervised or unsupervised capacity.
+This is clearly unsatisfactory, and it is partly for this reason that the block on progression in training without possession of the Final FRCA has been put back to the end of stage 2 training, at which point candidates will have completed training in cardiothoracics and neurosurgery.
 It is hoped that candidates will feel less pressure to sit the exam too early in training and to attempt to gain a sufficiently broad experience in all aspects of anaesthesia before sitting the SOE.
 However, the maintenance of a consistent pass rate in the SOE suggests that the overall ability of candidates proceeding to sit the SOE is unchanged from previous years.